PcmHammer/PcmHammer/Apps/UI/UnoUI/ReadMe.md

 ## To get it working on Windows

-* Revise the Settings page / model to read and write using PcmLibraryWindowsApi's Settings class.
+* done - Revise the Settings page / model to read and write using PcmLibraryWindowsApi's Settings class.
-* Get the connection lifecycle working - connect at startup, poll, reconnect when settings change.
+* done - Get the connection lifecycle working - connect at startup, poll, reconnect when settings change.
-* Get the "Get PCM Info" page working.
+* done - Get the "Get PCM Info" page working.
 * Implement flash read
 * Implement flash write
 * Implement data logging